gusttavocdn/computer_science_with_typescript/README.md

 npm test 01_fundamentals print-string #test the challenge print string on fundamentals
 ```

-if you want to test all the challenges in a theme folder just run
+if you want to test all the challenges in a theme folder, just run

 ```bash
 #npm test "themeFolder"